His big brother in college was Martin Luther King Jr.

 The pride didn’t get the best of him this time, however, and perhaps we can see greatness intervening again.
 After Donn’s call-up, Roberto Clemente came to his locker and invited him to a big party.
 After the party, he went home with Clemente, and lived with him for the rest of the season.
 Clemente, who had refused to identify himself as black in the minor leagues even as he was subjected to the same Jim Crow segregation as Clendenon, was establishing himself as the leader of the black players on the Pirates.
 It was a decade away—and Clendenon likely couldn’t have imagined it—but Clemente’s Pirates would grow into the first team to ever field an all-African American and Afro-Latin lineup.
 What Clendenon perhaps knew was that he had another legend in the making for a big brother.
 Another future martyr, as it turned out.

 Clendenon waited his turn and again made the best of it, getting into only nine games after his call-up but batting .314.
 His future seemed secure.
 When Joe Brown asked him to join the squad of Pirates third baseman Don Hoak, who would be managing in the Dominican Republic, he took what looked like a good career opportunity, having previously played two winters in Puerto Rico.
-The highlight of this winter, however was helping to bail Hoak out of a barroom brawl, and fleeing the country when the assassination of dictator Rafael Trujillo led to anarchy.
+The highlight of this winter, however was helping to bail Hoak out of a barroom brawl, and fleeing the country admidst a bloody conflict.
 The assignment lasted all of three days, followed by three weeks holed up with other Americans in a resort hotel, before completing the winter season in Nicaragua, with no further uprising-related interruptions.

 After he was called up to the Pirates in 1961, Donn was hired by the Mellon National Bank and Trust Company, training during the offseason and continued the following season during Pirate homestands.
 The tradition of players having offseason jobs (and the most loyal fans knowing where their favorites plied their trade) is a delightful part of baseball lore, but the thought of a young star continuing a second job during the season is potentially jaw-dropping to anyone used to seeing the impressively compensated athletes of today.

 A player on the rise, Clendenon received no shortage of advice from fellow African-American players, to hustle, keep his drinking moderate, stay in shape—and avoid white women.
-His first season as a full-timer was a modest success; he hit.275 but his slugging average was only .430.
+His first season as a full-timer was a modest success; he hit .275 in 1963 but his slugging average was only .430.
 He also struck out 136 times, leading the league in that category.

 Incredibly, Clendenon’s parallel career at Mellon Bank morphed when one of the Mellons persuaded him to go to work for Robert Duggan, the Pittsburgh area’s ambitious district attorney.
 While continuing to star with the Pirates, Clendenon became an Allegheny County detective working with juvenile delinquents, but with full arrest authority, bringing pride to Pittsburgh with his bat, and helping the community as best he could when the game ended.
 The job also exposed him to the courtroom for the first time.